sgamon/spaceship-battles/rules.md

 2. Ships equipped with DataLink can form fire groups of up to 3 ships.
 Fire groups may fire simultaneously on a common target, with their fire considered a single volley.
-3. Ships with Multiplex Tracking can fire on moer than 1 target ship with their volley.
+3. Ships with Multiplex Tracking can fire on more than 1 target ship with their volley.
 4. A ship may not use DataLink and Multiplex Tracking in the same volley.
 5. Weapons can only volley fire at targets in their arc of fire.